Gordie Howe: Personal life and death

 Due to dementia, Howe spent most of his time after his wife's death residing with all four of his children on a rotating basis.
 While staying at his daughter's home, he suffered a major stroke on October 26, 2014.
-He died on June 10, 2016, at his son Murray's house in the Toledo suburb of Sylvania, Ohio, at the age of 88.
+He died at the age of 88 on June 10, 2016, at the home of his son Murray in the Toledo suburb of Sylvania, Ohio.
 No cause was given.
 Howe's casket was brought to Joe Louis Arena, the then-home of the Detroit Red Wings, for a public visitation on June 14, 2016, that lasted from 9 a.m. to 9 p.m. in honour of the #9 that Howe wore on his jersey.
 Wayne Gretzky, Scotty Bowman, and Detroit Tigers great Al Kaline acted as pallbearers.
 Howe's funeral, which was also opened to the public, was held on June 15, 2016, at Detroit's Cathedral of the Most Blessed Sacrament.
 Howe's cremated remains, along with those of his wife Colleen, were returned to Canada for the last time and interred in Saskatoon in September 2016, at the base of his statue outside of SaskTel Centre.